plone/training/docs/effective-volto/addons/block-styling.md

 }
 ```

-will generate classnames `primary inverted`
+will generate classnames `primary inverted`.
+This relies on the `noprefix` and `bool` converters that are registered in Volto.

 ## `styleClassNameExtenders`